-The four, plated screws which came with this 120MM computer fan helped me rapidly install each one on the computer case side panel.
-In an effort to trick the ASUS KGPE-D16 motherboard into managing all four fans with PWM control, a SunBeamTech RheoSmart 6 Fan Controller was used to power them.
+The four, plated screws that came with this 120MM computer fan helped me rapidly install each one on the computer case side panel.
+In an effort to trick the Asus KGPE-D16 motherboard into managing all four fans with PWM control, a SunBeamTech RheoSmart 6 Fan Controller was used to power them.

 In the photo below, you will see all four Excalibur fans running in the Cooler Master HAF 932 Advanced computer case with the Rheosmart 6 Fan Controller mounted in the 5.25″ drive bay.

 The following chart shows the dramatic drop in temperature seen inside the HAF 932 Advanced case after replacing the 230MM side panel fan with four Excalibur fans.

 For the power enthusiast, the following photo shows the raw power consumption figures for this fan.
 Note the matte finish of the black paint on the frame.